vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 - Jay Z

 *** =hint2
-Run the code in the editor!
+Look at the people tab under the editor!

 *** =sct2